Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Odda and Trolltunga: Challenging Hikes and Spectacular Views

-Nestled between towering mountains and deep fjords, the industrial town of Odda has transformed into a base camp for adventurers seeking one of Norway’s most challenging and rewarding hikes: Trolltunga (The Troll’s Tongue).
+Set between towering mountains and deep fjords, the industrial town of Odda has transformed into a base camp for adventurers seeking one of Norway’s most challenging and great hikes: Trolltunga (The Troll’s Tongue).

 Safety is paramount when attempting this challenging trek.
 Visitors should:

 Beyond Trolltunga, the area around Odda offers other natural wonders, including Låtefossen, where twin waterfalls cascade down a mountainside creating a mesmerizing sight accessible by car.
-The region’s combination of industrial heritage and spectacular natural formations demonstrates how Norway’s communities often exist in harmony with their dramatic surroundings.
-[SOURCE]
+The region’s combination of industrial heritage and spectacular natural formations demonstrates how Norway’s communities often exist together with their dramatic surroundings.

 Top Picked Activities around Odda